biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 5th Place

-Church:	Calvary A/G, Elkhart, IN
+* **Church**: Calvary A/G, Elkhart, IN
-Coaches:	John Hunter, Brian Boeninger (assistant)
+* **Coaches**: John Hunter, Brian Boeninger (assistant)
+* **Team**:
-Team:	Ruth Kinyua
+    * Ruth Kinyua
-C.J.
+    * C.J.
 Hock
-Katie Randolph
+    * Katie Randolph
-Aamod Samuel
+    * Aamod Samuel
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Won against Orange County Worship Center, Santa Ana, CA 90 to 65
+  * Round 2: Lost to San Angelo First A/G, San Angelo, TX 50 to 180
+  * Round 3: Won against Watford City A/G, Watford City, ND 135 to 55
+  * Round 4: Lost to Tacoma Life Center, Tacoma, WA 50 to 220
+  * Round 5: Won against Grace A/G, Spring City, PA 100 to -10
+  * Round 6: Lost to Nixa A/G, Nixa, MO 100 to 115
+  * Round 7: Won against First A/G, Montgomery, AL 110 to -20
 * **Round Robin**:
-Round 1: Lost to Orange County Worship Center, Santa Ana, CA -25 to 185 Round 2: Won against First Pentecostal A/G, Ottumwa, IA 60 to 15 Round 3: Lost to James River, "Light", Ozark, MO 20 to 175 Round 4: Lost to New Life A/G, Ellendale, ND 85 to 95 Round 5: Won against Evangel A/G, Eau Claire, WI 130 to 10 Round 6: Won against Grace A/G, Spring City, PA 130 to 105 Round 7: Won against Kennebunk Christian A/G, Kennebunk, ME 135 to 125
+  * Round 1: Lost to Orange County Worship Center, Santa Ana, CA -25 to 185
+  * Round 2: Won against First Pentecostal A/G, Ottumwa, IA 60 to 15
+  * Round 3: Lost to James River, "Light", Ozark, MO 20 to 175
+  * Round 4: Lost to New Life A/G, Ellendale, ND 85 to 95
+  * Round 5: Won against Evangel A/G, Eau Claire, WI 130 to 10
+  * Round 6: Won against Grace A/G, Spring City, PA 130 to 105
+  * Round 7: Won against Kennebunk Christian A/G, Kennebunk, ME 135 to 125
-Round 8: Lost to First A/G, Helena, MT -15 to 210
+  * Round 8: Lost to First A/G, Helena, MT -15 to 210
-Round 9: Won against Oceanway A/G, Jacksonville, FL 95 to 70
+  * Round 9: Won against Oceanway A/G, Jacksonville, FL 95 to 70
-Round 10: Won against First A/G, Lexington, NC 105 to 20
+  * Round 10: Won against First A/G, Lexington, NC 105 to 20
-Round 11: Won against First A/G, Elkton, MD 80 to 60
+  * Round 11: Won against First A/G, Elkton, MD 80 to 60
-Round 12: Won against First A/G, New Philadelphia, OH 110 to 95
+  * Round 12: Won against First A/G, New Philadelphia, OH 110 to 95
-Round 13: Won against First A/G, Dickson, TN 90 to 25
+  * Round 13: Won against First A/G, Dickson, TN 90 to 25
-Round 14: Won against Watford City A/G, Watford City, ND 130 to -15
+  * Round 14: Won against Watford City A/G, Watford City, ND 130 to -15
-Round 15: Won against First A/G #2, Lexington, KY 115 to 65
+  * Round 15: Won against First A/G #2, Lexington, KY 115 to 65
-Round 16: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 40 to 60 Round 17: Lost to Grace A/G, Syracuse, NY 65 to 135 Round 18: Won against Harvest A/G, Fort Worth, TX 175 to 20 Round 19: Won against First A/G, Montgomery, AL 140 to 40
+  * Round 16: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 40 to 60
+  * Round 17: Lost to Grace A/G, Syracuse, NY 65 to 135
+  * Round 18: Won against Harvest A/G, Fort Worth, TX 175 to 20
+  * Round 19: Won against First A/G, Montgomery, AL 140 to 40
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}